emxsys/callattendant/README.md

 ## Quick Start

 ### Hardware
-You will need a Raspberry Pi running Raspbian or better and access to the Internet for the software installation.
+You will need a Raspberry Pi running Raspbian or better with access to the Internet for the software installation, and ultimately for the the online robocaller lookups.
 For the project, you will need a modem of some sort to do the telephony communications.
 The **U.S. Robotics USR5637 56K USB Modem** has been proven effective.
 For some installs, it just works, no config needed.
 It showed up as /dev/ttyACM0.

 ---